vandlaw7/airbnb-clone-api/README.md

 # Airbnb API

-REST & GraphQL API of the Airbnb Clone using Django REST Framework and Graphene GraphQL
+REST API of the Airbnb Clone using Django REST Framework

 ### API Actions